man572142/MarkDownTest/BroAudioStackEditor.md

 ![Product Name Screen Shot][product-screenshot]

 BroAudio is a sound management and playback tool designed for Unity.
-It's unique in its focus on <a href="#sound-quality">sound quality</a> and a developer-friendly experience.
+It's unique in its focus on <a href="#sound-quality">sound quality</a> and a <a href="#developer-friendly">developer-friendly</a> experience.
 You can create extensive and captivating audio systems without the need for mastering complex middleware like FMOD or Wwise.
 Whether you're part of a large team or a solo developer, achieving the goals becomes effortless and efficient with BroAudio.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>